Arjun-G-Ravi/mastering-llms/2-data/1-datasets/2-data_preprocessing.md

 - Common steps:
   - Cleaning: Remove duplicates, irrelevant content, and formatting issues.
   - Tokenization: Convert text into tokens using the model's tokenizer.
-  - Normalization: Lowercasing, removing special characters, etc. -> Very dependent on use case, less so for modern LLMs.
+  - Normalization: Lowercasing, removing special characters, etc. -> This was very common in traditional NLP, but less so with modern LLMs.
+But still some LLMs may benefit from specific normalization steps.
+(Andrej Karpathy recommends not touching the raw data much.)
   - Splitting: Divide data into training, validation, and test sets.

 ![alt text](image.png)